sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/index.md

 ### Backup and restore

-The following instructions are specific to backing up and restoring the sourcegraph databases in a Docker Compose deployment.
+The following instructions are specific to backing up and restoring the Sourcegraph databases in a Docker Compose deployment.
 These do not apply to other deployment types.

 > WARNING: **Only core data will be backed up**.
 >